janmaaarc/n8n-workflow-templates/n8n-ai-interview-automation/README.md

 ## Usage

 The workflow runs automatically on schedule.
 Candidates are processed when:
-- HireSelect assessment is complete
+- HR Select assessment is complete
 - Google Form is filled
 - 2+ days have passed since submission
 - No interview has been scheduled yet